garethhallnz/commerce_partpay/README.md

 [PartPay](https://partpay.co.nz) is a
-payment solution hosted by PartPay; your site won't see credit card details so you have less requirements for compliance.
+payment solution hosted by PartPay; your site won't see credit card details so you have fewer requirements for compliance.
 It's safer and simpler to implement.

 ## Installation & Configuration

 1. Download from [Commerce PartPay project page](http://drupal.org/project/commerce_partpay)
-2. Enable the payment processor(s) you wish to use.
+2. Enable the payment module.
 3. Visit the Commerce Payment Methods page at admin/commerce/config/payment-methods
 4. Enable and edit the payment methods you require.

-Pretty much all the details required in the configuration interface are obtained from Payment Express.
-If the inline documentation isn't clear, please file an issue and help improve the interface!

 ## Troubleshooting